 In column (4) we drop Minimum Distance and include Market Access.
 As described above Market Access is the standard spatial variable used to describe the impact of trade costs on international trade flows.
 It can be seen however that Market Access is not significant.
 As discussed above, because there is migration across district borders and most internal trade in India is in primary goods, this result is not unexpected.

 Next in column (5) we consider the effect of excluding both spatial variables.
-It can be seen that there is little change in the coefficients of the remaining parameters suggesting that there is little bias associated with this omission.
+There is little change in the coefficients of the remaining parameters suggesting that there is little bias associated with this omission.